ambarishK/NGS-SARS-CoV-2/SARS-CoV-2-RNASEQ-data.md

 Quite noisy and metagenomic in nature.

+Following findings give us insight of currently sequenced SARS-CoV-2 virus RNASEQ.

-### Basic Local Alignment Search of SARS-CoV-2 reads into nt-database.
+#### Basic Local Alignment Search of SARS-CoV-2 reads into nt-database.

-### Alignmment statistics.
+#### Alignmment statistics.

-### Mapped reads to human genome.
+#### Mapped reads to human genome.

 Chomosomal locus

-### Filtered reads - unmapped reads to human genome.
+#### Filtered reads - unmapped reads to human genome.

 Included organism into the unmapped reads.

-### Number of mapped hits of filtered reads with SARS-CoV-2 reference genome.
+#### Number of mapped hits of filtered reads with SARS-CoV-2 reference genome.